Exploring the Magic of Peru in 12 Days

 Day 5: Travel to Sacred Valley via Cusco

-The Sacred Valley is a stretch of Incan villages, pre-Columbian ruins, and tiny colonial towns, all surrounded by snow-capped peaks, shimmering lakes, and meadows protected by sacred Apu mountain spirits.
+Once in the Sacred Valley, you’ll find yourself surrounded by ancient Incan villages, fascinating pre-Columbian ruins, and charming colonial towns—all set against a stunning backdrop of snow-capped peaks, shimmering lakes, and meadows watched over by the sacred Apu mountain spirits.

 Where to Stay